Myanmar–Pakistan relations: Early separatist insurgency

-Diplomatic Relations
+Diplomatic relations

-Pakistan has a diplomatic mission in Yangon, while Myanmar maintains a diplomatic office in Islamabad.

 Pakistan International Airlines has flown to Yangon in the past and still operates Hajj charter flights on behalf of the Burmese government.

 Burma provided a route for the evacuation of the Dacca-based Pakistani Army Aviation Squadron after the Indian takeover.

 On 26 July 2012, a threat was made by the Tehreek-e-Taliban Pakistan that they would attack Myanmar unless Pakistan severed relations with the Burmese government including closing the Myanmar embassy in Islamabad.
 This was in response to what they perceived to be crimes against the Rohingya people.

-Pakistan has a diplomatic mission in Yangon while Myanmar maintains an embassy in Islamabad.

-Economic Relations
+Economic relations

-During the 1950-60s, trade between Myanmar (then Burma) and Pakistan was the largest as compared to other Southeast Asian countries.
+During the 1950-60s, trade between Myanmar (then Burma) and Pakistan was the largest among the Southeast Asian countries.
 However, over the years, trade between Myanmar and Pakistan deteriorated.
-In 1995, bilateral trade was US$34 million, it declined to US$10 million in 1999.
+In 1995, bilateral trade was US$31001010192824 million, it declined to US$10 million in 1999.
 Later, in 2000, trade improved to US$24 million.
-The present trade volume between Myanmar and Pakistan is US$70 million far less than their latent potentials.
-Myanmar's exports to Pakistan are fruits, vegetable products, wood, seafood, jute and other textile fibers, medicinal plants are being imported from Myanmar.
-Whereas Pakistan's exports to Myanmar include Military technology, medicament mixtures, cement, medicinal plants, leather, cotton fabrics, electro-medical apparatus.
+The present trade volume between Myanmar and Pakistan is US$70 million, far less than their latent potentials.
+Myanmar's exports to Pakistan are fruits, vegetable products, wood, seafood, jute and other textile fibers, and medicinal plants.
+Pakistan's exports to Myanmar include military technology, medicament mixtures, cement, medicinal plants, leather, cotton fabrics, and electro-medical apparatus.

-In January 2012, former President Asif Ali Zardari visited Myanmar.
-The visit focused to enhance bilateral trade between the two countries.
-Pakistani side proposed for a Preferential Trading Area (PTA) along with a Free Trade Agreement (FTA).
+In January 2012, then Pakistani president Asif Ali Zardari visited Myanmar.
+The visit focused on enhancing trade between the two countries.
+The Pakistani side proposed a Preferential Trading Area (PTA) along with a Free Trade Agreement (FTA).
 Establishment of a joint ministerial commission as well as cooperation in the oil and gas sector was also proposed.

 A Bilateral Agreement in Science and Technology exists between the two states.
-It was inked during former President General Pervez Musharraf's visit to Myanmar in May 2001.
+It was inked during former president General Pervez Musharraf's visit to Myanmar in May 2001.